Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 - Develop an outline for a workplace violence prevention program.

-Audience: OH&S Committee Members, Managers, Worker Representatives and Supervisors.
-The K-12 Violence Prevention Toolkit is valuable to all frontline workers in the K-12 sector such as education assistants, teachers, etc. The audience for the K-12 course is not limited to committee members or worker representatives.
+Audience: OH&S Committee Members, Managers, Worker Representatives and Supervisors in provincially-regulated workplaces in British Columbia.
+The K-12 Violence Prevention Toolkit is valuable to all frontline workers in the K-12 sector such as education assistants, teachers, other support staff, etc. The audience for the K-12 course is not limited to committee members or worker representatives.

 Cost: $155 per person (+ tax)